krujos/pcf-workshop/README.md

 * Exercises and slide content will be aggregated from existing sources and revised as needed.

 * Slide content is anticipated to be minimal.
 Whenever possible maintained docs should be referenced (i.e. from docs.pivotal.io).
-Our docs site + team are incredible and kept up to date.
+Our docs site + team are incredible and content is up to date.
 Syncing into a different format (i.e. slides) will not benefit an SI.
 We want to get them used to referencing the docs site and we want to alleviate ourselves from the burden of syncing content.

 * Dependencies exist on the environment in use and will have an impact on scoping.